Skip to main content

 • Medical Emergencies

-All of these calls will continue to be responded to by UCPD and (if applicable) Emergency Medical Services
+All of these calls will continue to be responded to by UCPD.

 SUPPORT A STUDENT IN CRISIS

-Review our 5 steps to support a student in crisis (Framwork from NHI Suicide Prevention Website).
+Review our 5 steps to support a student in crisis (Framework from NHI Suicide Prevention Website).

 LAND ACKNOWLEDGEMENT